Take moments specific to the Phoenix arc, Apollo Justice, or Dual Destinies to those pages, please.

-Despite being a... you know, the killer in Case 2 and a member of of the smuggling ring, Cammy Meele, actually gets a minor one when she breaks down and starts explaining what happened, moments before the murder, in a terrified voice, peetering out in the end.
+- Despite being the killer in Case 2 and a member of the smuggling ring, Cammy Meele actually gets a minor one when she breaks down and starts explaining what happened, moments before the murder, in a terrified voice, petering out in the end.
 As well as the image you got of her killing Hicks.
 There doesn't look to be any malice or hatred.
 It honestly looks like a spur-of-the-moment act made out of fear for her life.
 It can actually bring a little tear to your eye imagining it.

-Then again, that moment does quickly decend into a crowning moment of funny.
-Edgeworth, feeling sympathetic to her as mentioned above, goes to one knee and offers her a hankerchief.
-She runs forward for what we think if a hug...which is instead her deciding to blow her nose on his cravat.
+- Then again, that moment does quickly descend into a Crowning Moment of Funny.
+Edgeworth, feeling sympathetic, goes down onto one knee and offers her a handkerchief.
+She runs forward for what looks like a hug...which is instead her deciding to blow her nose on his cravat.
 His face is priceless.
-Although bringing it all back into tearjerker mode, I felt so sad when Kay freely admits that Edgeworth and Gumshoe remind her of her dad and Detective Badd.
-There's something kinda tragic in that, I think.

-An then there's the sheer devotion Edgeworth has to von Karma, blissfully unaware that his mentor was his father's killer.
+- The whole messed up von Karma family in case 4, specifically the sheer devotion Edgeworth has toward von Karma, blissfully unaware that his mentor was his father's killer.
 Damn you, Dramatic Irony!

-Just that entire messed up family in general.
-This troper gets a bit misty-eyed thinking about how Edgeworth and Franziska really do care about each other deep down, but Manfred manipulates both of them.
-And I think Franziska was really hurt by her father's disregard for her compared to Miles.
+- It's clear that Edgeworth and Franziska really do care about each other deep down, but Manfred manipulates both of them.
+Franziska was really hurt by her father's disregard for her compared to Miles.

-Something this troper didn't realize until replaying case 4: Detective Badd was probably a lot more upset over Faraday's death than he let on.
+- Detective Badd was probably a lot more upset over Faraday's death than he let on.
 The game made it sound like he was almost a second father to Kay, so he and Faraday were probably something like Heterosexual Life-Partners.
-He's really quite a sad character, when you think about it.
+He's really quite a sad character when you think about it.

-Probably more of a Crowning Moment of Awesome, but this troper had to take a breather while playing through AAI Case 5 when Lang, despite finding out about Shih-na's identity and all she's done, still takes a FUCKING BULLET for her.
+- Crosses over with Moment of Awesome, but in AAI Case 5 when Lang, despite finding out about Shih-na's identity and all she's done, still takes a FUCKING BULLET for her.